Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS)

 1.

+All the annual income of an applicant's parent(s) and 30% of the annual income of an applicant's unmarried sibling(s) residing with the applicant's family is counted towards the gross annual family income.
 Only the medical expenses incurred by the applicants and/or their family members who are chronically ill or permanently incapacitated are deductible from family income.
-Applicants should provide the relevant medical receipts for the period from 1.4.2022 to 31.3.2023.
-The maximum amount of deductible medical expenses for each family member in the 2023/24 academic year is $22,790.
+Applicants should provide the relevant medical receipts for the period from 1.4.2023 to 31.3.2024.
+The ceiling of deduction for the 2024/25 academic year is $23,310 for each family member .

 2.

-• Second, the AFI would be compared with the AFI groups shown in the "Ready Reckoner under the AFI formula".
+• Second, the AFI would be compared with the AFI groups shown in the "Ready Reckoner under the "Adjusted Family Income" formula".
 The level of financial assistance to be offered will then be calculated by applying the corresponding percentage of maximum grant and loan.

 2. Second tier: Assets test